 It’s Officially Cold Outside.
 Warm Up with 4 Winter Sports Films

-Well, it’s late November and there’s no point denying it any more.
+Well, there’s no point denying it any more.
 Winter is coming.
 In a remarkably short time period, almost the entire country went from an historically mild fall to sub-zero temperatures.
 Cruel joke, Mother Nature.

 But before we disappear into the deep freeze, let’s take a moment to reflect on the good aspects of winter, like winter sports.
 Skating, ice hockey, skiing, snow-shoeing – it’s all good.
 And to get you in the mood, we’ve put together a few portraits of some of the people who have excelled at their chosen sport.
 Enjoy!